 On-Camera Styling Tips for Men and Women Presenting on Video (Part 2.)

-As I mentioned in my previous article “how to dress for success in your video presentations” – it is important to take extra care to present your “best self” – to ensure that the way you “look” meets the expectations of your target audience and builds your credibility.
+In my previous article “how to dress for success in your video presentations” I mentioned how it is important to take extra care to present your “best self” to ensure that the way you “look” meets the expectations of your target audience and builds your credibility.

 What you wear has a big impact on how you will be perceived by your viewing audience.
 However, unless you are in the business of selling clothing, you want your viewers to spend more time looking at your face (and hearing your message) than staring at or being distracted by your clothes in your video presentations.